 The term alphabet has its origin in Alpha-Beta, the first two letters of the Grecian alphabet, which was derived from the Phoenician alphabet.
 These two names are meaningless in Greek, but in West Semitic languages (Phoenician and Hebrew) 'alep means 'ox' and bayt means 'house'.
 The same applies to the next two letters, namely Gamma and Delta: Semitic gamel is a boomerang, and dalet is a door.

 The student scribe who did this exercise on the potsherd has made some mistakes.
-In the sequence KLMN the M is missing; it seems to have been placed earlier, between the H[E] and the H[h.]; it is a vertical wavy line representing water; the last letter on the long line 4 would be a large M, and there are two small instances in line 3, while the third character on the top line would also be M. The letter that should follow H[E] is W, represented by a nail or hook, looking like 0-- or )-- .
+In the sequence KLMN the M is missing; it has been placed earlier, between the H[E] and the H[h.]; it is a vertical wavy line representing water; the last letter on the long line 4 would be a large M, and there are two small instances in line 3, while the third character on the top line would also be M. The letter that should follow H[E] is W, represented by a nail or hook, looking like 0-- or )-- .
 Apparently he confused the two labial consonants W and M ('labial' means 'made by the lips' ).
 He has placed his W beneath the M.

 Another labial, B, is difficult to distinguish from L. In the abagadary line, B is smaller than L, but in the text this criterion does not work.
 B started out as a square house, and L as a herdsman's crook; so B should be angular and L curly.
 Accordingly, the fourth letter in the fourth line is B, whereas the other four 9-shaped characters are L.